 A global Salesian network: We are part of an international community of schools, which allows our students to learn and develop in more than 15 countries during their Sixth Form experience from Salesian schools in New York to being a part of Salesian communities across Europe from Madrid to Krakow.
-Whilst our networks of Salesian Alumni mean our students professional sectors.
+Whilst our networks of Salesian Alumni mean our students enjoy support and connections in all professional sectors.